bnugman/sdc-p5/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using 80% / 20% split of training/testing data, and using StandardScaler to normalize the data.
-Since the training yielded a rather high testing accuracy (~94%), I haven't tweaked that part all that much.
+The C parameter of the linear SVM has been set to 0.01 from the default value of 1.
+This is the parameter that controls penalty for misclassified samples, and decreasing it can improve classifier's generalization / reduce overfitting.

 ### Sliding Window Search, Persistent Heatmap and Bounding Boxes